What started out as a fun night of sailing on the bay Wednesday turned into a fatal boating accident that left 2 sailors injured and 1 sailor dead.

 Although the number of fatalities has come down in the last 10 years more than 600 people every year are killed in boating accidents and thousands more are injured.
 Since California is on the coast there’s a higher number of boating accidents and fatalities than most states.

 The laws regarding a boating accident are much different than those of land-based accidents if you or a loved one has been involved in a boating accident is important to get help from a lawyer who understands maritime law.
-Contact the Scranton Law Firm anytime day or night and talk to one of our Accident Attorneys for free and get all you boating accident questions answered.
+Contact the Scranton Law Firm anytime day or night and talk to one of our Accident Lawyers for free and get all you boating accident questions answered.